liebke/zookeeper-clj/README.md

 Out of the box ZooKeeper provides name service, configuration, and group membership.
 From these core services, higher-level distributed concurrency abstractions can be built, including distributed locks, distributed queues, barriers, leader-election, and transaction services as described in <a href="http://zookeeper.apache.org/doc/trunk/recipes.html">ZooKeeper Recipes and Solutions</a> and the paper <a href="http://www.usenix.org/event/atc10/tech/full_papers/Hunt.pdf">"ZooKeeper: Wait-free coordination for Internet-scale systems"</a>.

 Building these distributed concurrency abstractions is the goal of the Java-based <a href="https://github.com/openUtility/menagerie">Menagerie</a> library and the, **soon to be released**, Clojure-based **Avout** library.
-Avout, in particular, provides distributed versions of Clojure's <a href="http://clojure.org/atoms">Atom</a> and <a href="http://clojure.org/refs">Ref</a> concurrency primitives, as well as distributed implementations of <a href="http://download.oracle.com/javase/1,5,0/docs/api/java/util/concurrent/locks/Lock.html">*java.util.concurrent.lock.Lock*</a>, <a href="http://download.oracle.com/javase/1,5,0/docs/api/java/util/concurrent/locks/ReadWriteLock.html">*java.util.concurrent.lock.ReadWriteLock*</a>.
+Avout, in particular, provides distributed versions of Clojure's <a href="http://clojure.org/atoms">Atom</a> and <a href="http://clojure.org/refs">Ref</a> concurrency primitives, as well as distributed implementations of <a href="http://download.oracle.com/javase/1,5,0/docs/api/java/util/concurrent/locks/Lock.html">*java.util.concurrent.lock.Lock*</a> and <a href="http://download.oracle.com/javase/1,5,0/docs/api/java/util/concurrent/locks/ReadWriteLock.html">*java.util.concurrent.lock.ReadWriteLock*</a>.

 ## Table of Contents